Deliveroo Logo

 Deliveroo Logo 2013-2016

-The original logo was drawn by friends Will Shu, who possessed artistic talent and computer graphics skills.
+The original logo was drawn by Will Shu, a friend who possessed artistic talent and computer graphics skills.
 They depicted a funny kangaroo with a bag in its front paws against a turquoise circle’s background.
 The fast-footed animal symbolized the same agile food peddler.

 At the bottom was the inscription “DELIVEROO.”
-The authors of the logo used capitalized black letters with rounded ends.
-The large spacing between the characters made the name of the service visible and readable.
+The logo’s authors used capitalized black letters with rounded ends.
+The large spacing between characters made the service name visible and readable.

 2016 – today